 To include the client’s original IP address in HTTP traffic logs, enable Avi Vantage to insert an XFF header into the client traffic destined for the server.
 XFF insertion can be enabled in the HTTP application profile that is attached to the virtual service.

-- Within the General tab, select the X-Forwarded-For check box.
+Under the HTTP tab, select the X-Forwarded-For check box.

 Note: Optionally the header can be renamed using the XFF Alternate Name field.